Japanese release title: The Battle Of Monster Island: Son Of Godzilla

 On a Pacific South Seas atoll called Solgell Island, a small group of scientists led by Dr. Kusami are conducting revolutionary experiments in meteorology, with the ultimate goal of learning how to alter the natural climate of any given environment so as to make normally uninhabitable areas livable.
 They are unexpectedly joined by a plucky journalist named Akira Kubo in search of a story.
 Although the group is shocked one evening when the base is approached by a man-sized praying mantis (which they repel with gunfire), the next day the experiments go on as planned.
 However, as the temperature alterations begin and silver iodide is sprayed into the atmosphere, strange energy emanations from somewhere on the island suddenly interfere with the process, causing the climate to rise uncontrollably until it reaches nearly 200 degrees F., and the island is deluged with a boiling hot rainfall.

-After the temperature returns to normal, the group explores the jungle only to find out, to their horror, that three of the huge mantises have increased in height to over 30 meters long by the effects of the radioactive storm (they are referred to as Gimantises in the American version, and Kamakiras [pronounced 'ga-mack-a-ra'] in the Japanese version).
-The trio of Kamakiras are drawn to a rocky mound where the strange wave-like interference seems to be emanating from.
-The giant insects dig up what appears to be a giant egg, which quickly hatches an infant version of Godzilla (called Minya in Japan, but referred to simply as “baby Godzilla” in the American version).
-As the Kamakiras prepare to eat the hapless creature, the energy emanations prove to have been an electromagnetic distress call from the baby, which brings Godzilla to the island.
+After the temperature returns to normal, the group explores the jungle only to find out, to their horror, that three of the huge mantises have increased in height to over 30 meters long by the effects of the radioactive storm (they are referred to as Gimantises in the American version, and Kamacuras [pronounced 'ga-mack-a-ra'] in the Japanese version; alternatively spelled as "Kamakiras").
+The trio of Kamacuras are drawn to a rocky mound where the strange wave-like interference seems to be emanating from.
+The giant insects dig up what appears to be a giant egg, which quickly hatches an infant version of Godzilla (called Minilla in Japan, he was referred to simply as “baby Godzilla” in the American version; he would be called "Tadzilla" in at least one American press article about the film - and nowhere else I'm aware of - and christened "Minya" in the American version of the 1969 G-film Godzilla's Revenge).
+As the Kamacuras prepare to eat the hapless creature, the energy emanations prove to have been an electromagnetic distress call from the baby, which brings Godzilla to the island.
 The three mantises attack the Kaiju King, but Godzilla easily defeats them, immolating two of them with his atomic breath in the process, and the third one wisely departs the area with all due haste.
 Godzilla then decides to take the young member of his species under his wing as a surrogate offspring.

-Although the crew successfully retrieve the red water, they attract the attention of a gigantic spider called Spiega (Kumonga [pronounced 'goo-monga'], in the Japanese version) who also dwells in the area, and the mega-arachnid entraps the group in a small cavern with his silky web.
-Narrowly escaping the spider’s clutches, they rush back to the base and attempt to use its facilities to both send out an SOS, and to utilize its climate control technology to artificially lower the island’s temperature to freezing, in the hope of immobilizing the giant creatures living there.
+Although the crew successfully retrieve the red water, they attract the attention of a gigantic spider called Kumonga (pronounced 'goo-monga'; he was called "Spiga" ['spee-gaa'] in the American and international versions of this film, as well as the American and international versions of the 1968 G-film Destroy All Monsters) who also dwells in the area, and the mega-arachnid entraps the group in a small cavern with his silky web.
+Narrowly escaping the spider’s clutches, they rush back to the base and attempt to use its facilities to both send out an S.O.S., and to utilize its climate control technology to artificially lower the island’s temperature to freezing, in the hope of immobilizing the giant creatures living there.

-As the second experiment begins, Spiega captures both the last Kamakiras and Minya in his lethal web.
-The spider apparently kills the giant mantis with his retractable poisonous jaw spike, and not wishing to meet the same fate, Minya cries out to his surrogate father for help.
+As the second experiment begins, Kumonga captures both the last Kamacuras and Minilla in his lethal web.
+The spider apparently kills the giant mantis with his retractable poisonous jaw spike, and not wishing to meet the same fate, Minilla cries out to his surrogate father for help.
 Godzilla quickly arrives and frees his adopted son, and the two mutant dinosaurs battle the super arachnid together.

-By the way, there’s one thing I would like to make expressly clear to non-die hard fans of Godzilla: Minya has never, ever been referred to in any Godzilla film as “Godzooky.”
-Whenever a non-G-fan watches a movie with Minya appearing in it, they will very often assert "that's Godzooky."
-When a true blue G-fan like myself tells them otherwise, they will then strongly proclaim "he is so called Godzooky!"
-Then, once it's explained to them by the now irate G-fan after 30 minutes of arguing that the monster's name is actually Minya and not Godzooky, the non-G-fan will look at him/her incredulously, and ask, "then where am I getting the name 'Godzooky' from?
+By the way, there’s one thing I would like to make expressly clear to non-die hard fans of Godzilla: Minilla has never, ever been referred to in any G-film as “Godzooky.”
+Whenever a non-G-fan watches a movie with Minilla appearing in it, they will very often assert, "That's Godzooky!"
+When a true blue G-fan like myself tells them otherwise, they will then strongly proclaim, "Wrong!
+He is so called Godzooky!"
+Then, once it's explained to them by the now irate G-fan after typically 30 minutes of arguing that the monster's name is actually Minilla (or even Minya, if one prefers) and not Godzooky, the non-G-fan will look at him/her incredulously, and ask, "Then where am I getting the name 'Godzooky' from?
 I know I remember that name from somewhere!"
-Now I will explain exactly what every G-fan has had to explain to every other non-G-fan in the course of numerous arguments: where did the non-fans get the name "Godzooky" from?
+Now I will explain exactly what every G-fan has had to explain to every other non-G-fan in the course of numerous arguments regarding this: Where did the non-fans get the name "Godzooky" from?

 Godzooky was a comical “nephew” of the Big G created by Hanna-Barbera for its animated Godzilla series, which aired on American television on Saturday mornings from 1978-81.
-Although obviously inspired by Minya, Hanna-Barbera never possessed the rights to utilize Minya, or any Toho monster other than Godzilla, for the series.
-For his first two films in America, Minya was simply referred to as “Godzilla’s son” or “baby Godzilla,” and once in the American press as “Tadzilla,” and finally under his proper Toho name of Minya in Godzilla’s Revenge (1969), but never as “Godzooky” (in Japan, he is referred to as “Minira” or “Minilla”).
+Although obviously inspired by Minilla/Minya, Hanna-Barbera never possessed the rights to utilize Minilla, or any other Toho monster other than Godzilla, in the series.
+For his first two films in America, Minilla was simply referred to as “Godzilla’s son” or “baby Godzilla,” and once in the American press as “Tadzilla,” and finally under the name of 'Minya' in Godzilla’s Revenge (1969; and is thus an acceptable alternate name for Godzilla's surrogate son), and he has sometimes been referred to alternatively in Japan as 'Minira' or 'Milla'; but never as “Godzooky.”

-You can find extensive info, as well as an episode guide, on the Hanna-Barbera animated Godzilla series right here.
+You can find extensive info, as well as an episode guide, on the Hanna-Barbera animated Godzilla series, which features Godzooky, right here.

 back to Showa Series list